 Second, the FBPD command staff should be cognizant of the benchmarks established for patrol in this report and measure their maintenance annually.
 For example, the patrol staffing levels in this report are established to allow FBPD patrol officers to annually respond to a proportionate increase in calls for service due to expected population growth.
-If the annual increase in calls for service is larger or smaller than projected, then new benchmarks for annual calls for service, by priority level, should be established through trend analysis and the patrol staffing increases recommended in this report should be adjusted accordingly.
+If the annual increase in calls for service, by priority level, should be established through trend analysis and the patrol staffing increases recommended in this report should be adjusted accordingly.